Empowering Women in Production

 The Empowering Women in Production Program is a 20-week course designed to support the professional development of production floor employees.

-"I felt the Empowering Women in Manufacturing course was significantly beneficial to me and my company in my role as a Manufacturing Training Coordinator.
+"I felt the Empowering Women in Production course was significantly beneficial to me and my company in my role as a Manufacturing Training Coordinator.
 I really enjoyed the topics and found that with the guidance provided in each class I could implement each of these modules to improve my performance in my role.
 This course provided highly effective content for personal development and offered tools I will be able to use as a foundation in my professional career. "

-- Caithlin Wiseley, AFL
+- Caithlin, AFL

 The Empowering Women in Production program is an approximately 20-week course designed to support the professional development of production floor employees.
 Employees in production settings often have tremendous insight into the culture, products, and processes that manufacturing companies need to innovate.
 By developing these women into leaders, we can improve the industry overall and inspire other women to explore careers in manufacturing.